 You might turn to Consumer Reports when it comes to purchasing appliances or even automobiles.
 Yet, would you trust them for ADHD-related medical advice?
 I certainly hope not.
-Especially when it comes to it recommending generic ADHD medications over brand—and worse.

 Let me explain, in this updated version of my post from 2009.

 CR: “Parents, be skeptical of free samples from your doctor”

 A July 8, 2009 press release from Consumer Reports caught my attention.
 I grew concerned that mental healthcare consumers would be forced to accept cheaper—but inferior—generics instead of more reliable brand-name medications.